 The volunteer noted my checkout time and I went outside to handle a few more tasks in the waning light.

-While I changed my headlamp batteries, put my puffy jacket in a better spot, refilled my trail mix, I wound up talking with Todd, an Arrowhead veteran who has seen just about everything.
+While I changed my headlamp batteries, put my puffy jacket in a better spot, and refilled my trail mix, I wound up talking with Todd, an Arrowhead veteran who has seen just about everything.
 He filled me in on the racers who were vying for the win – Wakeley had a big lead – and offered some tips for handling the third and the fourth legs.
-I finally set off just as dusk fell, a bit later than I had hoped.
+I finally climbed back onto the Blue Buffalo just as dusk fell, a bit later than I had hoped.
 I was happy to trade a few minutes of daylight for refreshed legs.

 Like the leg to Melgeorges, I was almost entirely alone in this section, riding into an infinity of lightly falling snow and wide white trail.
 Just a few miles past the checkpoint, I did come across one rider who was dealing with a flat tire.
 I think he said he had it handled, so I kept going.
 At a road crossing an hour later, I met the same spectator who’d misidentified me earlier in the day.
 He now asked if I’d seen a racer with a flat.
 I said I had, about ten miles before.
 The guy wondered if he should walk in to help the racer.
 I said that the rider was far closer to Melgeorges, if he turned around, than we were to him.
 The spectator seemed to want to talk more about it, but I needed to get going again.
 I was dressed for riding, not a chat at a windy road crossing at 10 p.m.!
 I felt a little bad at leaving the guy there, but then again, everyone riding in the Arrowhead should know how to get out of trouble.
 Turns out, this racer was fine.
 He did have to limp back to Melgeorges, where he dropped out.